blackhat126/soft-eng-project-2/README.md

-# Supermarket Food Alert Application
+# Supermarket Food Expiration Alert Application
 A food expiration date alert application that gives employees in a supermarket the ability to keep track of individual food items that have expired allowing them to remove the products off the shelves accordingly.

 There are 3 employee levels where each one has a certain level of access to application features.